 Add To Favorites

-Use your ears, eyes, hands and imagination to create a colorful underwater scene as described to you by a partner.
+Use ears, eyes, hands and imagination to create a colorful underwater scene as described by a partner.

 Explore the concept of Hawaiian seas through a shared read-aloud experience, video, or learning game.
-Imagine and then write detailed descriptions of underwater animal and plant life using Crayola® Colored Pencils.
-Which shapes do you see?
+Imagine and then write detailed descriptions of underwater animal and plant life using Crayola® Erasable Colored Pencils.
+Which shapes are seen?
 Colors?
 Lines?
 Light?
 What is moving?
 Use vivid adjectives and lots of detail.

-You and a partner read your descriptions to each other, listening carefully to build a mental image of the other child's scene.
+Organized in teams of two, students read descriptions to each other, listening carefully to build a mental image of the other child's scene.

-Compare your painting with your partner's written description.
+Students compare their paintings with a partner's written description.
 Discuss how words affect perceptions.

 Mount paintings on black construction paper with Crayola Washable Glue Sticks to make an aquarium-like frame for exhibit.